 There are some things that Android App Developers need to keep ready in their carts before following the steps to publish any application over Play Store.
 These things would help you present your application in front of prospects in a good manner.

-B. Signed APK: If you app has been completed and it’s time for launch then you need to generate signed APK in Android studio as Android requires it.
+B. Signed APK: If your app has been completed and it’s time for launch then you need to generate a signed APK in Android studio as Android requires it.

 D. Feature Graphic: The size has to be 1024 x 500 JPEG or 24-bit PNG with no alpha.

-E. Keep both short and long description ready for your app.
+E. Keep both short and long descriptions ready for your app.
 It should explain your application and its functionalities in brief.